Paul566/coauthorGraph/README.md

 My objective was to find out if the coauthorship graph is decently connected.
 There are reasons to believe that, for example, the physicists - non-physicists or Chinese - non-Chinese partition would split the graph into poorly connected parts.
-Let's try to minimize the conductance (a.k.a. the Cheeger constant) of the graph h, which measures the 'bottleneckedness' of the graph (defined, for example, [here](https://orion.math.iastate.edu/butler/PDF/spectra_lecture_3.pdf)).
+Let's try to minimize the conductance (a.k.a. the Cheeger constant) of the graph h.
 A small conductance means the presence of two relatively large poorly connected communities.
 Determining the conductance is an NP-hard problem, so trying to implement an exact algorithm is a hopeless idea.
 First, I have implemented two relatively standard approaches.